Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 When checking out the menu, a little symbol marked on next to some dishes will indicate that that specific one is gluten-free.

 What we like: the food quality, the interior decoration, and the perfect service.
-Don’t forget to try out the seafood cassoulet.
+Don’t forget to try out the delicious onion soup.

 What we like a little less: can be somewhat expensive.
 Would benefit from having a lunch formula.